Self-care for parents

 Taking time for yourself

 The idea of ‘me time’ gets promoted a lot.
-But as a parent, particularly if you have younger children in the household, it can be hard to find time for this.
+But as a parent, particularly if you have younger children at home, it’s hard to find time for this.
 Taking an hour or two to do something you love or find relaxing can make a big difference.

 Connect with others